Iranian general transformed Syria’s war in Assad’s favor

 “The battleground will be Syria and Iraq,” Makki said.
 “It could go bad on multiple levels.”

 Soleiman’s killing could also have a resounding knock-on effect in Syria.
-If Iraq’s government forces U.S. troops to leave Iraq in protest at the killing, American soldiers in eastern Syria would lose a vital logistics and supply line and would likely have to pull out as well.
-That in turn would leave the Americans’ ally, the Syrian Kurds, vulnerable.
-Iraq’s Parliament on Sunday demanded that U.S. troops leave, but it is not immediately clear if the government will carry out the threat.
+If Baghdad forces U.S. troops to leave Iraq in protest, American soldiers in Syria would lose a vital logistics and supply line and would likely have to pull out as well.
+That would leave the Americans’ ally, the Syrian Kurds, vulnerable.
+Iraq’s Parliament on Sunday demanded U.S. troops leave, but it is not immediately clear if the government will carry out the threat.

 Soleimani, known simply as the General, transformed Iran’s traditional role of supporting proxies focused on challenging Western influence to forging paramilitary forces that could prop up a ruler and a traditional army.

-He led Iran’s intervention in Syria when it became clear to Tehran, early on in the war, that its only state ally in the region was on the verge of collapse in the face of rebels.
+He led Iran’s intervention in Syria when it became clear to Tehran, early on in the war, that its only state ally in the region was on the verge of collapse.
 That would have endangered a vital hub for Tehran: Assad’s state provided access to Iran’s most important and professional militia ally, Lebanon’s Hezbollah, gave depth and protection to its influence in Iraq and put Iranian influence on the border with Israel.

 Soleimani, at the head of the Revolutionary Guards’ Quds Force, brought in and organized thousands of Shiite militiamen from Lebanon, Iraq, Afghanistan, Pakistan and Iran to back Assad’s overstretched military, providing firepower and skills.
 He reorganized Syria’s own various paramilitary groups into one force, injecting disciplined fighters into the otherwise drained troops.